 Wrapped in legal battles

 Fueled by frustration with current results, a desire to improve and technological revolution, the industry is trying new things.
-The hospital market, the most expensive and complicated construction currently, has been a leader for change.
-And it all comes from true collaboration.

 Stay true to your word

 A better foundation to build requires trust, collaboration, and innovation.
 To build trust, you need to be understood and act according to what you’ve agreed to in letter and spirit.
 Your word is your bond, so use it wisely.